themaninderkaur/retro-tank-game/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

-- Inspiration from classic arcade tank games.
+- Inspired by 8-bit-tank-game on Github
-- [Your Name] for development and design.
+- Mr. Nicholas Fishel's AP CSP and Web Development Class